godotengine/godot-docs/getting_started/step_by_step/godot_design_philosophy.rst

 Also note that Godot offers many different types of objects called nodes, each with a specific purpose.
 Nodes are part of a tree and always inherit from their parents up to the Node class.
-Although the engine does feature some components like collision shapes, they’re the exception, not the norm.
+Although the engine does feature components like collision shapes, they’re the exception, not the norm.

 |image1|